rja87sd/Node-Assignment-4/README.md

 ## Installation
 Use the following command in GitBash:
-npm i Node-Assignment-4-rja87sd
+npm i node-assignment-4-rja87sd

 ## Usage
 To use the package in your code, simply require it at the top of your file using the following line:
-const arrayUtils = require('array-utilities');
+const { removeDuplicates, mergeArrays } = require("../../Node-Assignment-4");